CunningLogic/cunninglogic.github.io/_posts/2016-9-3-Pork-Explosion-Realities.md

 It can gain execution on a phone without installing an app, enabling usb debugging, or visiting a webpage.
 No faraday cage can protect you from the Pork Explosion.

-It can be used to root the phone, exfiltrate confidential data, bypass code-signing, bypass dm-verity, bypass lock screens, brute force encryption keys and yes even completely circumvent the ever powerful NSA <s>backdoor</s> security extension called SELinux.
+It can be used to root the phone, exfiltrate confidential data, bypass code-signing, bypass dm-verity, bypass lock screens, brute force encryption keys and yes even completely circumvent the ever powerful NSA <s>backdoor</s> Linux Kernel security extension called SELinux.

 Fear the Pork.